Popular Now

 Decking Repairs

 Once the old shingles come off, the crew inspects the plywood decking underneath.
 Water damage, rot, or soft spots require replacement before new shingles go on.
 Most roofs need at least a few sheets replaced.
-Budget an additional $50 to $100 per sheet of plywood — a typical replacement runs $300 to $800 for moderate damage.
+Budget an additional $50 to $100 per sheet of plywood — a typical repair runs $300 to $800 for moderate damage.

 Labor Rates in Northern Virginia

 Labor costs in the NoVA region run 10 to 20 percent higher than the national average due to the high cost of living, strong demand for skilled trades, and local permitting requirements.
-This is one reason you should be cautious of bids that seem significantly lower than competitors — they may signal unlicensed labor, shortcuts on materials, or hidden costs that will appear later.
+This is one reason you should be cautious of bids that seem significantly lower than competitors — they may signal unlicensed labor, shortcuts on materials, or hidden fees that appear later.

 If your roof was damaged by a covered event — such as a severe storm, hail, or fallen tree — your homeowners insurance may cover part or all of the replacement cost, minus your deductible.
 However, insurance typically does not cover roofs that have simply worn out from age.